harrisontaee/library/algorithms/sort/README.md

 # Sort

-An organised and practical collection of sorting algorithms implemented in multiple languages.
-See the table below for a list of sorting algorithms and their respective time and space complexities.
-See [Algorithms](..)
-README.md for any confusion on file structure.

 | Name | Best | Average | Worst | Memory |
 |:----:|:----:|:-------:|:-----:| :----: |
 | [Quick](quick) | $nlog(n)$ | $nlog(n)$ | $n^2$ | $log(n)$ |